 Commuter students or non-students are not permitted to stay in the residence halls without proper authorization to do without permission from the Office of Residence Life.
-This may also apply to an illegal room change of a resident student, and unauthorized occupancy of room during University breaks.
+This may also apply to an illegal room change of a residential student, and unauthorized occupancy of room during University Revised June 2022 42 breaks.
 Additionally, non-residential students should not sleep or attempt to live in any university building.
 Commuter students found in violation of this policy may be barred from the residence halls.